Free Protein Calculator

 Once you have your goal:

-2. Spread it out - Distribute protein across 3-4 meals for optimal muscle protein synthesis
+2. Spread it out: distribute protein across 3 to 4 meals for optimal muscle protein synthesis

 Common Questions